 DOC supports the use of an evidenced-based Issue Specific Advisory Group that focusses on addressing the safety issues unique to the New Zealand outdoors.
 DOC will be working closely with the MSC as they lead this independent process and we’re looking forward to collaborating on the solutions that will improve visitor safety in our parks and recreation areas.

 As kaitiaki (guardians) of our ancestral lands, part of that role is to ensure the safety of manuhiri (visitors) whilst within Tongariro National Park and the surrounds.
 Ngāti Hikairo welcomes MSC and are looking forward to the collaborative work to address the adequate preparation of visitors before entering this often harsh environment.
 We want to ensure manuhiri leave this place safely with lasting memories.– Bubs Smith — Ngāti Hikairo

-The Mountain Safety Council and its partners have chosen to recruit an Issue Specific Advisory Group which will utilise insights to identify what is causing people to experience safety issues and to use their expertise to develop specific targeted interventions that aim to reduce the number of safety incidents on the Tongariro Alpine Crossing.
+The Mountain Safety Council and its partners chose to recruit an Issue Specific Advisory Group which utilised insights to identify what caused people to experience safety issues and to use their expertise to develop specific targeted interventions that aim to reduce the number of safety incidents on the Tongariro Alpine Crossing.

-Broadly speaking, the aim of this process is to achieve a reduction in the rate of people requiring search and rescue.
+Broadly speaking, the aim of this process was to achieve a reduction in the rate of people requiring search and rescue.
 Specific success measures will be defined for each intervention prior to implementation.